-Your hearing instrument supports the option of attaching to an FM system.
-This consists of a dedicated or universal FM receiver and an FM transmitter.
-The FM system allows you to receive speech or audio signals directly to your hearing instrument, with minimal annoyance from background noise.
+Your hearing instrument supports the option of attaching an FM system.
+This consists of a dedicated FM receiver and an FM transmitter.
+The FM system allows you to receive speech or audio signals clear from background noise directly to your hearing instrument.